facebook/react-native-website/website/versioned_docs/version-0.72/accessibility.md

 ## Testing VoiceOver Support <div class="label ios">iOS</div>

-To enable VoiceOver, go to the Settings app on your iOS device (it's not available for simulator).
-Tap General, then Accessibility.
-There you will find many tools that people use to make their devices more usable, such as bolder text, increased contrast, and VoiceOver.
+To enable VoiceOver on your iOS or iPadOS device, go to the Settings app, tap General, then Accessibility.
+There you will find many tools available for people to enable their devices to be more usable, including VoiceOver.
 To enable VoiceOver, tap on VoiceOver under "Vision" and toggle the switch that appears at the top.

 At the very bottom of the Accessibility settings, there is an "Accessibility Shortcut".
-You can use this to toggle VoiceOver by triple clicking the Home button.
+You can use this to toggle VoiceOver by triple-clicking the Home button.

+VoiceOver isn't available via the simulator, but you can use Accessibility Inspector from Xcode to use the macOS VoiceOver through an application.
+Note it's always best to test with a device as macOS's VoiceOver may result in varied experiences.

 ## Additional Resources